 Why are we celebrating getting our own country back?
 They went home because there was nothing left to rob from us.

 However, let’s not indulge in the past.
 The present is good and the future is challenging.
 I prefer to look beyond the boundaries.
 I look at people as humans and not citizens of a certain country.
 I feel that patriotism is a wrong feeling.
 It makes you arrogant.
 It makes you biased towards a certain country, the leaders and their decisions.
 We have one world.
-Let’s consume the resources and lead a healthy life.
+Let’s consume the resources and lead a healthy life, by consuming only natural supplements since we can order Kratom online in an easy way and also take Physio Omega for the care of the health of the heart.
 Let’s contribute our knowledge to the whole world.

 Olympics, for me, was to see the limit of athletes.
 How far can they go to win.
 How much strength and stamina they have.
 But all I could observe was wall posts with how much Gold, Silver & Bronze medals India has bagged and sometimes compared with other countries.
 WHY?
 YOU DON’T EVEN OWN THE MEDAL.